Chenkai-Ma/CS6223-project/meeting_notes.md

 - Writing: (Try to) finish in 28 Nov.
 So we have time to check, revise (if any), and organize codes, etc.
 - The code (artifact) of this project will also be graded.
 - Project due: 2 Dec.

+## Progress

+- Code + doc: sound and valid evaluation complete: worst among three.
+Jsonl files are stored in `sound_valid`.

+- Mutant 2: for code only, mutant 2 performance > mutant.
+Doc only 的mutant 2没看到？

 ## Feedback